What happens if you get coronavirus at work? Experts say it might be hard to prove.

 Some lawmakers have altered their workers’ compensation rules to make receiving workers’ compensation benefits less burdensome for those deemed essential, such as nurses, doctors and first responders, according to data collected by law firm Ogletree Deakins.

-But those changes hardly mean much if you have a regular nine-to-five job.
+But those changes hardly mean much if you have a regular 9-to-5 job.

 Nonessential employees in Utah and Illinois are taking matters into their own hands, alleging in lawsuits that their employers either intentionally exposed them to the novel coronavirus or failed to provide adequate protection against it.
 In turn, some businesses have responded by making employees sign liability waivers while businesses warn customers about heightened risks.

-The Washington Post interviewed multiple workers’ compensation and insurance experts about available legal options for employees and customers and how coronavirus might complicate how the public will be able to hold business accountable.
+The Washington Post interviewed multiple workers’ compensation and insurance experts about available legal options for employees and customers and how coronavirus might complicate how the public will be able to hold businesses accountable.
 Here’s what they had to say:

 What to do if you’re infected at work